dotnet/docs/docs/core/tools/dotnet-restore.md

 ## Name

-`dotnet-restore` - Restores the dependencies and tools of a project
+`dotnet-restore` - Restores the dependencies and tools of a project.

 ## Synopsis